NexusMutual/docs/docs/protocol/capital-pool/investments.md

 ## Nexus Mutual Enzyme vault

-[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracks the capital pool allocation to the M11 Credit wETH lending pool on Maple Finance, where anyone can review the financial performance of the deposit, movement/deployment of funds through the vault, and earnings over time.
+[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracked the capital pool allocation to the M11 Credit wETH lending pool on Maple Finance.
+The funds have been withdrawn from the M11 Credit wETH pool and the wETH is held in the Nexus Mutual Enzyme vault, where anyone can review the financial performance of the vault, movement/deployment of funds through the vault, and earnings over time.

-In addition, the [Maven 11 wETH pool displayed in the Maple Finance user interface](https://app.maple.finance/#/earn/pool/0x1a066b0109545455bc771e49e6edef6303cb0a93) provides information about the pool, loan history, projected APY for the pool, and more.
-Read the [announcement](https://medium.com/nexus-mutual/nexus-mutual-utilizes-chainlink-proof-of-reserve-to-verify-deposits-on-maple-finance-integrates-7dd6ee911916) for information on how the protocol uses Chainlink Proof of Reserve to track the price per share of the NXMTY tokens.